DENIS O’CALLAHAN’S ADDRESS TO THE 2018 CONVENTION

 The next milestone, Boxing Day 26th December 1966, Judy arrives in New Zealand carrying two 833A tubes, spare tubes for us.
 We had it teed up with a contact we had at the airport to get these things passed through Customs, but unfortunately they were intercepted and confiscated.
 This is where Colin Broadley, the super salesman, came into it again and we went to Customs and I don’t know how he did it.
 But we managed to get the tubes back from them.

 Question: Do you think they had had some inside information that they were coming into the country, or was it just coincidence.

 Answer: No, I don’t think so.
 It was just something they didn’t recognise.

-Comment (Judy): No, what happened was I was supposed to come on a Qantas flight, but Qantas was on strike and the people had been lined up for me when I came through from that flight but I was put onto a different Air New Zealand flight instead and they did page me, but by the time they did page me ……. (indecipherable).
+Comment (Judy): No, what happened was I was supposed to come on a Qantas flight, but Qantas was on strike and the people had been lined up for me when I came through from that flight but I was put onto a different Air New Zealand flight instead and they did page me, but by the time they did page me my bags were already being searched.
 It probably would have been okay had I been on the Qantas flight.

 But that was especially exciting because Judy had come to New Zealand and we were in love and she came out to the Great Barrier and spent some time on the boat.